Crew Resources

 With the docking option, there are again two flavors: regular old docking and the dreaded “Med-mooring”…which all American skippers hate.

 For regular old docking (in the BVIs, US, and Caribbean in general), we’ll just call ahead to the marina on VHF, get instructions about where they want us to go, and do what they tell us to do.
 We’ll often be backing into a slip (where we will basically have dockage on three sides: port, starboard and aft.
 We’ll need to prepare some docking lines and get the fenders hung up around the boat ahead of time.
-We’ll often need to take down the dinghy and tie it off to a cleat at the bow, so it doesn’t interfere when we back in.
+Sometimes, we may need to take down the dinghy and tie it off to a cleat at the bow, so it doesn’t interfere when we back in.
 It’s all a little tricky, but do-able.
 Usually there will be at least one dude on the dock to help…often they’ll send out a guy in a boat who can help as well.
 In the BVIs there are only a few marinas we will possibly be dealing with: our home port in Road Town, the new marina on Peter Island, the marina on Scrub Island, and the new marina at Oil Nut Bay.
 (All four of these are top notch facilities.)
 There is also a small more industrial marina at Spanish Town on Virgin Gorda.
 The Moorings marina at Road Town will actually send out a skipper, if we want, to park the boat for us!
 (They don’t want some idiot noob to crash into a row of their multi-million dollar boats.)

 But it’s all fun, and we can be the judgy ones hurling insults when the next boat lines up to squeeze in!